InAppBlast/inappblast-android/README.md

 3. Get your \<project_key\> string (just drop us an email to hi@pushpanel.io to get your key).

+4. In all files where you want to use InAppBlast, import it first by adding the following line to your code:

+		import com.inappblast.AppBlast;

-4. Create subclass of Application class.
+5. Create subclass of Application class.
 Override onCreate method and initialize AppBlast in this method.

 		public class MyApplication extends Application {
 			@Override